aqxiy/peptidecoffee/README.md

 # peptidecoffee

 ## Weirdly optimized coffee
-### A general purpose offshoot: https://github.com/aqxiy/inExt-coffee
+### A general purpose offshoot: https://github.com/aqxiy/ifc
+### But also a utilable coffee for brain enlivening, not a daily but more a long term hack: https://github.com/aqxiy/inExt-coffee

 ## Ceramic cup [recommendation at end]